Bald Faced Hornet

 Shape: Wasps like appearance

 Bald Faced Hornets are social insects that consists of a queen, workers (females) and males from unfertilized eggs that will hatch in a month.
 Bald Faced hornets are not true hornets and are related to yellowjackets.
 Even though bald faced hornets are related to yellowjackets, these hornets will eat yellowjackets as well as nectar, flies and other insects.
 The nest is made of chewed wood from trees and logs, and the queen will make a nest in trees, shrubs, and sheds.
 There are between 100-400 workers in a nest.
 During the fall, the males will mate with the females and once the newly fertilized females becomes an adult, they will leave the nest to look for a place to hibernate for the winter.
 When winter comes, the queen, males and workers will die off and the newly fertilized females will be the next season's queen.
 Some places that the females hide for the winter are in attics, garages.
 When spring comes, those females will emerge to look for a new place to make a nest.
 The old nest will not be used again.
-The pictures below is the nest of bald faced hornets and the eggs:

 The danger of bald faced hornets is the stinger.
 Unlike yellowjackets and paper wasps that will sting if they feel threatened, bald faced hornets will sting if someone invades their space and will sting multiple times.
 Once stung, the venom is injected into the body and can cause life threatening allergic reactions.